omarreis/ISAPIGate/README.md

 along with http request headers.

 ## IIS Configuration
-There are some steps to configure IIS to run ISAPI scripts.
+There are some steps to configure Windows IIS to run ISAPI scripts.
 Those depend on IIS version, so I will not go into details here.
-There are many tutorials on the internet, depending on your IIS and Windows vesrion.
+There are many tutorials on the internet, depending on IIS and Windows version.

 Basically you have to:

-1- If running the remote server(s) on the same host as IIS, on a different port, remember to close that port for outside access on the firewall.
+1- If running the remote server(s) on the same host as IIS, but on a different port, remember to close that server port for outside access on the firewall.
-This way all access must go thru ISAPIGate.
+This way all outside access mujst go thru IIS.

-2- Install IIS ISAPI support (not set by default )
+2- Install IIS ISAPI support (IIS does not by default).

 3- On Internet Information Services Manager application:

-      Select webserver, right-click and choose >Add Application Set application properties:
+      Select webserver main node and right-click  >Add Application Set application properties:
+        Virtual Path= /scripts
-      Application pool=www.yourdomain.com
+        Application pool= www.yourdomain.com
-      Physical Path=c:\scripts_path\
+        Physical Path= c:\scripts_path\
-      Preload Enabled=false
+        Preload Enabled= false
-      Enabled protocols=http     (for http and https.
+        Enabled protocols= http     (for http and https.
 If you want https only, set to https)

-4- Allow ISAPI:
+4- Create ISAPIGate restriction:

-      Select server > ISAPI and CGI Restrictions > Open Feature Add ISAPI extension:
+      Select server >ISAPI and CGI Restrictions>  click Open Feature Add ISAPI extension
-      Description=ISAPIGate
-      Restriction=Allowed
-      Path='c:\scripts_path\ISAPIGate.dll'
+        Description= ISAPIGate
+        Restriction= Allowed
+        Path= c:\scripts_path\ISAPIGate.dll

 5- Set IIS application pool to be reset periodically (p.e. daily) to avoid application failure by heap fragmentation.